 Processes submitted through SAGe, must have the authorization request attached to a Change Request (SM – Solicitação de Mudança), type "Other” that shall be prepared and sent to FAPESP.

 b.4) If a Young Investigator Fellowship holder needs to move to the city where the Host Institution is located, funds for initial expenses (Settlement Aid) might be requested.
 The rules are available in www.fapesp.br/7771.

 d) The granted resources depend on the field of the research and the details of the approved project and the decision about the budget takes into consideration the operational conditions of the institutions.
 Researchers who intend to develop a project in less structured institution may request higher grants than if the research would be developed in a better equipped institution.
 In this way, FAPESP aims to create realistic and adequate conditions to the execution of the awarded project within the scope of the program.

-2.2) Term of the Young Investigator Award and the Young Investigator Fellowship
+2.2) Term of the Young Investigator Grant and the Young Investigator Fellowship

-a) The Young Investigator Award may last up to 48 months, with the possibility of a 12-month extension in exceptional conditions and justification approved by FAPESP.
+a) The Young Investigator Grant may last up to 60 months, with the possibility of a 12-month extension in exceptional conditions and justification approved by FAPESP.

 b.1) In the calculation of the maximum period for a Young Investigator Fellowship, it shall be computed the period of FAPESP fellowships previously received in equivalent modality to Post-Doctoral, considering that the total sum shall not exceed 6 (six) years.
 In this case, the Host Institution shall make explicit the circumstances that allow the researcher affiliation to its permanent staff.